 Mills, ‘Media and Prosthesis’, 189.

 As part of the very large Vela Project, Vela Uniform concentrated on underground testing, and thus seismology suddenly became a strategic science in the eyes and ears of DoD.
-Begun under the Eisenhower administration in 1950, as noted above, and most but not all of the documents and research conducted by Vela Uniform were ever classified to indicate US commitment to nuclear testing as a global geopolitical project.
+Begun under the Eisenhower administration in 1950, as noted above, and most but not all of the documents and research conducted by Vela Uniform were ever classified to indicate U.S. commitment to nuclear testing as a global geopolitical project.
 For a sustained overview of seismology and Vela Uniform, see K. H. Barth, ‘The Politics of Seismology: Nuclear Testing, Arms Control, and the Transformation of a Discipline’, Social Studies of Science, 33.5 (2003), 743–781, which was part of a special issue entitled ‘Earth Sciences in the Cold War’.
-Part of the Seismic Acoustics work that fell under Vela Project is represented in the proceedings of the Symposium on Detection of Underground Objects, Materials and Properties conducted by the USU.S.
-Army Engineer Research and Development Labs at Fort Belvoir, Virginia (1962).
+Part of the Seismic Acoustics work that fell under Vela Project is represented in the proceedings of the Symposium on Detection of Underground Objects, Materials and Properties conducted by the U.S. Army Engineer Research and Development Labs at Fort Belvoir, Virginia (1962).
 Some of the papers and reports given include work on soil, hydrology, underground explosions, infrared photography, digital recording of spectro-radiometric information, magnetic detection, geochemical auras, mine detection and aerial photographic interpretation of vegetation, among other topics.
 I am indebted to Robert G. Pietrusko for this archival material.

 Once again, thanks go to Robert G. Pietrusko for showing me the link between the Vela Uniform and the computer music experimentation at Bell Labs, especially with regard to the Fast Fourier Transform.
 My connection between them here is to merely point to the spatial elements of military technological inquiry into aesthetics and some artistic applications of the same.
 This material around Vela Uniform and computer music at Bell will be developed more fully in a project Pietrusko and I intend to work on together.
 My conversations with Bobby have been very fecund and a terrific catalyst for many parts of this paper.